If Loving Bottomless Brunch Is Wrong, I Don’t Wanna Be Right

 Advertisement

-When I arrived at the day’s first venue, Sican in Fitzrovia, I knew I was in the right place because the women queuing outside were in full glam despite the grey weather and the 2pm start.
-I’d been invited along by Shiraz (also mononymous), the events and marketing director for a group of venues including this one, Tropix Clapham, and Soul Lounge Clapham.
-When I met him, he was in full hosting regalia: silk shirt, Britney mic and all.
+When I arrived at the day’s first venue, Sican in inner London's Fitzrovia, I knew I was in the right place because the women queuing outside were in full glam despite the grey weather and the 2pm start.
+I’d been invited along by Shiraz (also mononymous), an events and marketing director who, when I met him, was in full hosting regalia: silk shirt, Britney mic and all.

 Advertisement